VPPRN Patient-Powered Research

 FLARES and VASCULITIS

-Flare Reporting: Patients with IgA vasculitis reported more flares in the past 6 months (33%) compared to 26% in the VPPRN community.
+Flare Reporting: At the July 2024 check-in, patients with IgA vasculitis reported more flares in the past 6 months (35%) compared to 24% in the VPPRN community.

 Patients with IgA vasculitis